London's long-delayed commuter rail link opens

 Issued on:

-London (AFP) – The long-delayed and over-budget Elizabeth line rail link finally opened in London on Tuesday, with hopes it will speed up journeys across the British capital and provide an economic boost.
+London (AFP) – Long delayed and over budget, the Elizabeth line rail link finally opened in London on Tuesday, with hopes that the speeded up journey times will provide a much-needed economic boost.

-Hundreds of people queued outside Paddington station in west London to be on the first train when it left at 6:33 am (0533 GMT).
+Hundreds of people queued outside Paddington station in west London to be on the first train, which departed to cheers at 6:33 am (0533 GMT).

-London Mayor Sadiq Khan called the opening "historic" and "the most significant addition to our transport network in decades".

-"The Elizabeth line is much more than just a new railway –- it will provide a crucial economic boost to the whole country and help to turbo-charge our recovery from the pandemic," he added.

 Khan's predecessor as mayor, Prime Minister Boris Johnson, said the project is forecast to boost the UK economy by £42 billion ($52 billion, 49 billion euros).

-Only one of the line's three branches has opened, from Paddington to Abbey Wood in southeast London.
+Only one of the line's three branches has opened so far, from Paddington to Abbey Wood in southeast London.

+There, commuters wanted to reap the benefits of the new line from a sprawling hinterland ill-served with fast transport links.

+"I'm excited just to see how quick it actually is," said Niyana Saratatt, 45, who works in central London.

 Sections from Shenfield, east of London to Liverpool Street and Heathrow Airport and Reading, west of the capital, to Paddington will open by May next year.